bigminer/EmpryionScripts/README.md

   `~set 'myList' '1,2,3'`

 ### Naming Conventions
-To avoid conflicts with in-game items, use this pattern when renaming:
+To avoid conflicts with in-game items, use this pattern when naming:
 ```
 <ItemType>-<YourInitials>-<ShipOrBaseName>-<Number>
 ```